To understand scattering from a sphere, it is useful to define various types of ray paths, as shown in Fig. 3 where:

 |

-| Fig. 6 Polar plot showing the use of the Debye series
+Fig. 6 Polar plot showing the use of the Debye series for scattering

-of 0.65 µm wavelength light from a 100 µm radius water drop |
+of 0.65 µm wavelength light a water drop of radius r = 100 µm |

 |